Sarthak7219/TDI-Webtool/README.md

 # TDI_Webtool

-We're developing a website to calculate and display Jharkhand's Tribal Development Index using Excel data and user input.
-My friend and I are responsible for the entire project, from design to hosting and SEO, aiming to provide insights into tribal development
+We developed a website to calculate and display the Tribal Development Index (TDI) for Jharkhand's tribal communities.
+This platform leverages survey data and user inputs to provide insights into the socio-economic development of these tribes

 https://tdi.onrender.com/